Imagine a heart-opening weekend,

 Becky Marcelliano is an explorer, creator, do-er, and inspirer.
 She attributes her love of wilderness to her early days of playing in the forests of New Jersey with her family.
 Since then, she ventured on to Colorado for school, guided all across the West, rode her bicycle across America, and continues to find as many personal-growth opportunities as possible.
 She’s currently the Marketing Manager for Deuter backpacks: combining her love of gear, the outdoors, and human connection.
 She’s a strong believer in creating the life we each dream of.

 Kriste Peoples is a writer, runner, outdoor enthusiast, and speaker who thrives in Colorado.
-From her timid orays in the outdoors and running marathons on little more than dares and hope, she learned the value of having a supportive community from which to grow and learn.
-As a Denver transplant, she founded Black Women’s Alliance in response to the often isolating journey of creating that same sense of belonging.
-It’s this passion for connection and empowerment that inspires her coaching women along the trails with Lifes2Short Fitness, leading hikes, or facilitating trainings.
+From her earliest forays in nature she learned the value of having a supportive community in which to grow.
+She founded Black Women’s Alliance in response to the isolating journey of creating that same sense of belonging.
+Her passion for connection and empowerment inspires her when coaching runners, leading hikes, or facilitating retreats in nature.
 By day she’s a media producer working at another of her joys: leaving her world better than she found it.

 For Jessie Krebs, trees were always a safe place, and the wind always her best friend.
 She stepped away from that safe world to join the Air Force and became a Global Survival Instructor, known now as a S.E.R.E.
 Specialist.
 The methods she learned through her training were not in tune with nature, but they did teach how to survive in the natural world, no matter where on the planet Jessie might choose to roam.
 And, they showed her that she rather likes people, LOVES to teach, and is very adept at offering wilderness therapy.
 Empowering women and others who are often marginalized is Jessie’s singular passion, and the out-of-doors her favorite place to do it.